Need a current account despite a record of bad credit? There are plenty of bad credit current account options available.

 A basic account will allow you to pay in and withdraw money, but other facilities and services may be quite limited – for example you probably won’t be able to get a debit card or cheque book and you might not be able to set up standing orders.

-If you have a very bad credit history, have been declared bankrupt or have a record of fraud, you may find you won’t be accepted for even a basic bank account, and applying and being rejected could leave another negative mark on your credit report.
+If you have a very bad credit history, have been declared bankrupt or have a record of fraud, you may find you won’t be accepted for even a basic bank account, and applying and being rejected could leave a negative mark on your credit report.

 Can I trust companies that promise to get me a bad credit bank account in return for a fee?